 Just like everything else in the world, a straight pipe exhaust system has its advantages and disadvantages.
 It is up to us to decide what to sacrifice and what to gain.

-After weighing the pros and cons of a straight pipe exhaust system it should be clear that if you are going for one in your car, you should be ready to face some consequences.
+After weighing-up the pros and cons of a straight pipe exhaust system, it should be clear that if you are going for one in your car, you should be ready to face some consequences.
 It is hard for you to get a performance car that runs fast, sounds good and is street legal.

-The term street legal has become increasingly relevant nowadays as more restrictions have come in place against streetcars and their act of polluting the roads and the environment with noise and air pollution.
+The term street legal has become increasingly relevant nowadays as more restrictions have come in place against streetcars and their role in polluting the roads and the environment with noise and air pollution.